BBVA/archer/archer-ddd-lib/README.md

 ## Overview

-ddd is an accommodation to simplify development of services with the Domain-Driven-Design paradigm  doing the applications more legibles and maintenables.
+ddd is an accommodation to simplify development of services with the Domain-Driven-Design paradigm  doing the applications more legibles and maintainable.

 ## Requirements